Home > Blog Posts > Will The Drought In Australia Ever End?

 It’s bittersweet.
 We live in such a big, beautiful country, yet the land is constantly struggling.
 We are so lucky to have the space that we do and the diversity it offers us.
 Deserts, rainforests, beaches, mountain ranges, stretches of the Australian outback.
 When the drought in Australia hits, it can be hard to maintain that optimism so many of us share about our land.

 Everything you need to know about the 2018 drought in Australia

 Australia is the second driest continent in the world, next to Antarctica, with less than 600mm of rainfall per year.
 As the weather and climate in Australia are so erratic, we hold 6 places in the top 25 most severe droughts ever recorded in the world.
-Many people do not realize you can also use Jacaranda Finance to get a car loan.
-Apply with us today if you need a new vehicle.

 The worst drought in Australia happened from 2001 to 2009: 8 long years of devastating drought in Australia.
 However, the 2018 drought has brought its own devastation for the southern states of Australia.
 In fact, New South Wales has been declared 100% in drought.
 Furthermore, parts of Queensland, eastern South Australia and Victoria are also experiencing harsh conditions.
 Farmers all over are running out of food and can barely keep their stock alive.
-People who need quick loans apply with Jacaranda Finance because we give quick decisions on applications.

-Many parts of central and eastern NSW, north-west Victoria and eastern South Australia have actually had below average rainfall since April 2017.
+Many parts of central and eastern NSW, north-west Victoria and eastern South Australia have actually had below-average rainfall since April 2017.
 We also just saw the second driest September on record.